0v3rride/ShareHunter/README.md

-# ShareHunter.py
+# ShareHunter
-This is a work in progress and does not fully function as intended.
+The Python script is a work in progress and does not fully function as intended.

+* Python
   * Requires Python 3 and pysmb module.
   * Currently works the best on Windows at the moment.
   * Share permission checks are not entierly accurate.
 Currently working on finding a way to correct this.

+* PowerShell
+  * Calls the net executable with the view option and parses the output which is then feed to the Get-Acl cmdlet.

 ### Why?
 * MSF auxiliary/scanner/smb/smb_enumshares doesn't spider shares despite arguments given.